GetCon-Hungary/fmc-analyser/README.md

 ## Features

-- Supports the following data from FMC
+- Includes the following in the exported Excel
+  - Duplicates for networks, ports and port groups.
+  - Size of networks.
+  - Riskyness of ports.
+  - Depth of nested network groups.

+## Support

+- Cisco FMC >= 7.x.x (?)
+- IPv4 only
+- Supported FMC data:
   - Hosts
   - Networks
   - Network groups